 - Preview: You can select the Preview button to see what your current layout will look like if published.

-Follow these instructions to add the Page to your digital workplace framework.
+Follow the steps below to add a Page to your digital workplace.

 Frequently Asked Questions